- How selective is the process of being admitted?

 GRE testing must take place within the 5 years prior to your application to our department.
 An official report of the scores, sent directly from Educational Testing Service, must be provided, institution code 5156.
 There are no exceptions as this is a Duke Graduate School rule.
 If you need to retake the GREs, please do so early enough that your scores will reach us by December.

 All candidates for the Ph.D. degree in Cultural Anthropology are required to demonstrate proficiency in one foreign language.
 These tests will be administered by a qualified individual within or outside the Department, as appointed by the Director of Graduate Studies.
-International students from non-English speaking countries do not have to fulfill this requirement, since they already know two languages.
+International students from non-English speaking countries do not have to fulfill this requirement, since they already speak two languages.

 Durham is a dynamic, creative, and hard-working city known for its history of political activism, cultural life, and great mix of people.
 It has terrific housing opportunities for graduate students at reasonable rates and the area has much to offer with its famous food scene, easy access to beach and mountains, excellent state park system, and the add-ons of nearby Chapel Hill and Raleigh.
 Duke students may take courses for credit at UNC-Chapel Hill.
 Look at our graduate Living in Durham section.